PabloRdrRbl/tud_thesis/README.rst

 :Author: Pablo Rodríguez Robles |orcid|

-LaTeX document for my Bachelor Thesis written at the Automatization Institute of the TU Dresden (Germany), under the supervisión of Dipl.-Ing.
+LaTeX document for my Bachelor Thesis written at the Automation Institute of the TU Dresden (Germany), under the supervisión of Dipl.-Ing.
 Chao Yao and Prof. Dr. techn.
 Klaus Janschek.

 How to compile from TeXstudio
 =============================